ICHEC-learn/intro-to-linux/_episodes/08-extra-commands.md

 - "Understand the benefits of searching and using pipes"
 keypoints:
 - "`grep` selects lines in files that match patterns.
 It can be combined with pipes `|` to be even more useful."
 - "`.tar` archives are very useful ways of converting a while folder into a single file.
-They are often used in data" "sharing."
+They are often used in data sharing."
 - "The creation of `.tar` archives requires the use of flags to create and untar them."
 - "The `-cf` tar flags create an archive with a specified name.
 The `-xf` flag is used to extract the archive contents."
 ---